 Day 06: Tadapani trek to Ghandruk 1,750m - 04 hrs.

 3 hrs of easy walk through a forest of oak, rhododendron and other alpine flowers will take us to Ghandruk.
-Ghandruk is the large Gurung village.
+Ghandruk is a large Gurung village.
 We can get striking views of Annapurna South, Gangapurna, Machhapuchhre, Annapurna III, Hiunchuli and other Mountains from a viewpoint in Ghandruk.
 Homestay in Ghandruk is a pleasant experience.
 We will be welcomed by the locals with Khada and traditional dance.
 Included meals: Breakfast, Lunch, and Dinner.

 Day 07: Trek to Jhinu Danda (1780m) 4 to 5 hrs.

-4 hrs steep downhill we can get Jhinu Danda. the same day we can go for taking a hot bath in natural hot spring from our hotel 30 minutes we can enjoy there.
+4 hrs steep downhill we can get Jhinu Danda. the same day we can go for taking a hot bath in the natural hot spring from our hotel for 30 minutes we can enjoy there.

 Day 08: Trek to Naya Pul and drive to Pokhara.